DeathStar3/Varicity-SCP-reproduction-package/varicity/README.md

 Once the visualization is up, you can explore the city by moving the camera with the following controls:

 - Left mouse button: Drag to turn the camera
-- Right mouse button: Drag to move the camera, horinzontally and vertically
+- Right mouse button: Drag to move the camera, horizontally and vertically
 - Scroll up/down: Zoom in/out

 _Note that if you zoom in too much, the city might disappear.
-In this case just scroll back on drag your camera to a better angle to zoom further in._
+In this case, just scroll back on drag your camera to a better angle to zoom further in._

 You can use the search bar at the bottom left of the screen to search for a specific class and focus the camera on its corresponding building in the visualization (with autocompletion).
 If you do so, the requested building is highlighted.